Compiletest

 The tests in tests/incremental

 exercise incremental compilation.
+They use

-compiler in a series of steps.
+series of steps.

 Compiletest starts with an empty directory with the -C incremental